Women of Reform Judaism - Temple Israel Sisterhood

 Donations are appreciated to help with the cost of shipping the bears as well as purchasing materials to make them.
 To make a donation click here!

 Mother Bear knitters fashioned 160 hats for the children of Perea Preschool.
-WRJ supported the Religious School's pajama and toy drive for the 2016 holidays.
+WRJ supported the Religious School's pajama and toy drive for the 2016 - 2017 holidays.
+Knitting is underway for the 2018 holiday season.